73rhodes/bbplayer/README.md

 bbplayer is a minimalist HTML5 Audio player.
 With bbplayer you can:
   * make a playlist of tracks
   * design your own buttons or use the ones included
-  * put more than one player on a page, but them play one at a time
+  * put several bbplayers on a page that play one at a time
   * support all browsers with MP3 and OGG formats

 bbplayer uses CSS classes.
 Start with a *bbplayer* class containing controls like